RI-SE/smirk/docs/ML Component Specification.md

 </table>

 # 1 Introduction <a name="introduction"></a>
-This document contains the ML component specification for SMIRK – a pedestrian automatic emergency braking (PAEB) system that relies on machine learning (ML).
-SMIRK is an Advanced driver-assistance system (ADAS), intended to act as one of several systems supporting the driver in the dynamic driving task, i.e., all the real-time operational and tactical functions required to operate a vehicle in on-road traffic.
+This document contains the machine learning (ML) component specification for SMIRK – a pedestrian automatic emergency braking (PAEB) system.
+SMIRK is an advanced driver-assistance system (ADAS), intended to act as one of several systems supporting the driver in the dynamic driving task, i.e., all the real-time operational and tactical functions required to operate a vehicle in on-road traffic.
+SMIRK, including the accompanying safety case, is developed with full transparancy under an open-source software (OSS) license.
 We develop SMIRK as a demonstrator in a simulated environment provided by ESI Pro-SiVIC.

 ## 1.1 Purpose ##
-This document describes the ML-based object detection component and the underlying neural network architecture for the perception model used in SMIRK.
-The object detection component detects pedestrians in input images, i.e., no other classes are detected in the input.
+This document describes the ML-based pedestrian recognition component used in SMIRK.
+Two established third-party OSS libraries are important constituents.
+First, the document describes how the object detection architecture [Yolov5](https://github.com/ultralytics/yolov5) by Ultralytics is used and trained for the SMIRK operational design domain (ODD).
+Second, we introduce how the safety cage architecture is realized using out-of-distribution (OOD) detection provided by SeldonIO's [Alibi Detect](https://github.com/SeldonIO/alibi-detect).
+Third, we provide the ML model learning argument patterns in line with the Guidance on the Assurance of Machine Learning in Autonomous Systems (AMLAS).

 ## 1.2 Document Conventions ##
 Headings with a reference in brackets [X] refer to artifacts mandated by the AMLAS process.

 ## 1.3 Glossary
 - AMLAS: Guidance on the Assurance of Machine Learning in Autonomous Systems
-- DM: Data Management
 - ML: Machine Learning
 - ODD: Operational Design Domain
-- TTC: Time To Collission
+- OOD: Out-Of-Distribution
+- OSS: Opens Source Software

 ## 1.4 Intended Audience and Reading Suggestions ##
 - Developers: TBD